jasonli2446/BrickdUp/README.md

 ### Goal

 Progress through a series of checkpoints and ultimately reach the top of the tower to complete your journey.
 There's no time limit or scoring system—success is measured by how high you climb.
+Collect coins scattered around the levels for an extra challenge.

 ## Gameplay & Mechanics